CopterExpress/clover/docs/en/migrate20.md

 # Migration to version 0.20

 [Image](image.md) version v0.20 includes significant changes in comparison with the version 0.19.
-When transitioning please nott changes presented below.
+When transitioning please note the changes presented below.

 ## ROS package `clever` is renamed to `clover`